mitsutoshi/uni/README.md

 `uni` is a command to make unique text like `uniq` command.

-The difference with `uniq` is that it does not require sorting of the input data.
+The difference with `uni` is that it does not require sorting of the input data.

 ## How to use